 - Several Drops of natural Vitamin E Oil

-Place all ingredients in 1 oz dark glass bottle with treatment pump.
+Place all ingredients in a 1 oz dark glass bottle with a treatment pump.
 Vitamin E will help to prolong shelf life.

 Aromatherapy For Children: Final Thoughts

-Our sense of smell is very special because it is closely linked with memory as well as the emotional center in our brain.
-The sense of smell (the olfactory bulb) sends signals to all areas of the brain – those that control behavior and mood, motivation, emotions, and memory.
-This is very important for children because they can try to connect a certain smell to something they learn.
-Also, it can relax a child’s body in order to allow the ability to focus and to retain information learned in school.
+Our sense of smell is extraordinary because it is closely linked with memory and our brain’s emotional center.
+The sense of smell (the olfactory bulb) sends signals to all brain areas – those that control behavior and mood, motivation, emotions, and memory.
+This is very important for children because they can connect a certain smell to something they learn.
+It can also relax a child’s body to allow the ability to focus and retain information learned in school.
 If you’ve never tried aromatherapy with your child, I highly suggest doing some personal research to see if aromatherapy might help with issues your child may be experiencing.

 Kathi Keville, Mindy Green (Excerpted from Aromatherapy: A Complete Guide to the Healing Art, Crossing Press, 1995)

 These are open access articles that provide evidence of therapeutic effects for essential oils.
 Most journal articles are not open access, although this is a growing trend.
 I have captioned each article with a brief description – these are not the actual titles.

 Immunological Benefits of Massage with Essential Oils – Kuriyama et al. 2005

 Anxiety Reduction & Immune Enhancement – Imanishi et al. 2007

 Essential Oil Massage Helps Menopausal Symptoms – Hur et al. 2007